contexthub/contexthub.github.io/docs/contextualengine/index.md

 ---

 #### All Tagged
 Finds devices by tags.
-Adding more tags seperated by commas to the same function call filters only devices that have *all* tags on the same device.
+Adding more tags separated by commas to the same function call filters only devices that have *all* tags on the same device.

 ##### Syntax
 `device.allTagged(tags)`